 Unfortunately, there is no substitute for an exhaustive reference book that covers very specific topics.
 Architects use these regularly, so archtoolbox.com offers you our recommended reference library.
 These are archtoolbox.com's best architecture books -- the books you want on your office or personal bookshelf.

 Amazon.com hosts our library and they will handle all transactions, shipping, etc. If you have a problem with your order, please contact Amazon.com directly.
-And, of course, if you make a purchase after following any of the links below, archtoolbox will earn a small commission; however, if you are not comfortable with that, feel free to head over to Amazon without using our affiliate link.
-We appreciate the support you provide when you follow our affiliate links.
+As an Amazon Associate, Archtoolbox earns a commission from qualifying purchases on this page; however, if you are not comfortable with that, feel free to head over to Amazon without using our affiliate links.

 Cradle to Cradle: Remaking the Way We Make Things by William McDonough and Michael Braungart

 Architecture Theory Since 1968 by K. Michael Hays

 Time Saver Standards for Urban Design by Donald Watson, Alan Plattus, and Robert Shibley

 Monographs, Journals, Tours

 Brunelleschi's Dome: How a Renaissance Genius Reinvented Architecture by Ross King